 Acute Otitis Externa

 Acute otitis externa (AOE), also known as swimmer’s ear, is a common condition involving infection and inflammation of the ear canal typically caused by bacterial infection.
-According to medical claims data, there are nearly 4 million episodes of AOE each year in the United States.
-Symptoms usually appear within a few days of swimming and include:
+According to medical data, there are nearly 4 million episodes of AOE each year in the United States.
+Symptoms include:

 - itchiness inside the ear